 - Never Ignore a Fire Alarm! - It shall be the responsibility of every person to immediately leave campus buildings whenever the fire alarm is activated or a fire emergency exists. - All students, faculty, and staff are required to leave the building and remain outside until the emergency is over.
-No one shall restrict or impede the evacuation. - Feel the door from top to bottom - o If hot, stay calm and do not open door, see tips below for if you are trapped. - o If door is cool, crouch low and open door slowly.
+No one shall restrict or impede the evacuation. - Feel the door from top to bottom - If hot, stay calm and do not open door, see tips below for if you are trapped. - If door is cool, crouch low and open door slowly.
 Close door quickly if smoke or fire is present.
 If clear, exit via nearest stairwell.
-Stay low if smoke conditions exist. - If you encounter heavy smoke in stairwell, go back and use an alternate route. - Never use an Elevator during a fire. - Once outside of building go directly to a safe assembly point - o Maryview at the Villa: - Exit out the nearest door and go toward Walsh Hall. - Lozier 1st Floor Residents: - Exit out the front door and go to the hill located by Mercy Villa. - o Lozier Ground, 2nd, and 3rd floor Residents: - Evacuate your floor utilizing the stairwells closest to your room and out the emergency exit doors.
+Stay low if smoke conditions exist. - If you encounter heavy smoke in stairwell, go back and use an alternate route. - Never use an Elevator during a fire. - Once outside of building go directly to a safe assembly point - Lozier 1st Floor Residents: - Exit out the front door and go to the hill located by Mercy Villa. - Lozier Ground, 2nd, and 3rd floor Residents: - Evacuate your floor utilizing the stairwells closest to your room and out the emergency exit doors.
 (Do not use the elevator).
-Walk around to the front of the building to the hill located by Mercy Villa. - o Madonna Hall Residents: - Evacuate your floor utilizing the stairwells closest to you room and out the emergency exit doors.
+Walk around to the front of the building to the hill located by Mercy Villa. - Stevens Hall Residents: Evacuate your floor utilizing the stairwells closest to you room and out the emergency exit doors.
 (Do not use the elevator).
-Walk around to the front of the building to the Madonna Hall parking lot. - o 100 yards, upwind away from the building - o Keep away from power lines, poles, gas lines
+Walk around to the front of the building to the Stevens Hall parking lot. - 100 yards, upwind away from the building - Keep away from power lines, poles, gas lines